 The Essence of Passing Zone Safety:

 Passing zones, designated areas where vehicles can overtake slower-moving traffic, are crucial for maintaining traffic flow and reducing congestion on our roads.
-However, without proper planning and design, passing zones can become potential hazards, leading to accidents and increased risks for drivers and passengers alike.
+However, without proper planning and design, passing zones can become potential hazards, leading to crashs and increased risks for drivers and passengers alike.

 The Influence of Road Design on Passing Zone Safety: